sureshsgith/LightHouse-Chat-Application/README.md

-# LightHouse-Chat-Application
+# LightHouse-GenerativeAI-Application
 <br>

-## Lighthouse Chat Application Workflow
+## Lighthouse GenerativeAI Application Workflow

 ### Introduction

-The Lighthouse Chat Application is a web-based platform designed to provide detailed information about lighthouses.
+The Lighthouse GenerativeAI Application is a web-based platform designed to provide detailed information about lighthouses.
 This document explains the workflow of the application, from user input to the presentation of the response.

 ### Workflow Overview

-The Lighthouse Chat Application employs several components to deliver information to users efficiently.
+The Lighthouse GenerativeAI Application employs several components to deliver information to users efficiently.
 The workflow can be divided into the following steps:

 ![Workflow_FlowChat](https://i.imgur.com/vR7wwyp.png)